Our goal is to share information and products that are truly helpful to renters.

 8. Buy an insurance-friendly car

-A car that is expensive to repair or one that had a high sticker price to begin with costs more to insure.
+A car that is expensive to repair or one that had a high sticker price at purchase costs more to insure.
 Avoid excessively expensive or sporty cars.
-And, consider going green.
-Insurance providers such as Travelers, Farmers, and Liberty Mutual offer discounts for hybrid or alternative fuel vehicles.
+Insurance providers such as Travelers, Farmers, and Liberty Mutual also offer discounts for hybrid, electric, or alternative fuel vehicles.

 9. Bundle your car insurance with rent insurance

-One of our favorites at Roost, bundle your insurance needs with the same carrier to save.
+It’s one of our favorite money-saving strategies: bundling!
+Bundle your insurance coverage with the same carrier to save.
 Most likely, you need renters insurance — and if you need car insurance too, companies like Progressive and Farmers will give you a discount.

 10. Improve your credit score

 Many insurance companies use your credit score to calculate your rate based on how good or bad your credit is.
 As you improve your credit score, seek out competitive quotes.
 Make sure you review your credit score to contest any credit reporting errors you find on your report.
 If you improve your credit score over time from the low 600s to the 700s, you’ll start to have companies offering you cheap car insurance.